-The recumbent exercise bike is an effective, low-impact cardio machine that offers benefits comparable to those of its upright, stationary cousin.
-The ergonomic design takes stress off of your neck, shoulders, and supports your lumbar spine, without that after-ride muscle tension and saddle soreness typical of upright cycling.
+The recumbent exercise bike is an effective, low-impact cardio machine that offers benefits comparable to those of its upright, stationary cousin – better heart health, increased muscular endurance, weight loss, lower blood sugar, and more – but with less strain.
+The ergonomic design takes stress off of your neck and shoulders, and supports your lumbar spine, without that after-ride muscle tension and saddle soreness typical of upright cycling.
+Recumbent bikes are also ideal for folks recovering from injuries, individuals with arthritis, as well as seniors looking to stay healthy and active in a safe and comfortable way.

-In keeping with the times, most current recumbent bikes feature technology that controls and records various training regimes and metrics; some models are Bluetooth-capable.
+In keeping with the times, the best recumbent exercise bikes feature technology that controls and records various training regimes and metrics; some models are Bluetooth-capable, allowing connectivity to your other devices and apps.

 - Best Bargain: Marcy Recumbent Exercise Bike With Resistance